Julieta Colantonio

 0.5

-I saw you in a song and I saw you in a song: an anti memoir, the publications, are echoing formats of the exhibition series under the same name.
-The original concept was developed for Marina Mónaco by me, with co-direction and curation alongside Sofia Mastrogiacomo.
-It features a selection of songs, texts, and conversations with Mónaco.
-The work was featured in DAZED Magazine and is part of Printed Matter Inc. catalogue in New York.
+I saw you in a song, and I saw you in a song: an anti-memoir, the publications, are echoing formats of the exhibition series I co-curated for photographer Marina Mónaco.
+After developing the title and original concept, we directed the editorial and curatorial project alongside Sofia Mastrogiacomo, including the spatial design and installations for its presentation in Berlin.
+The publications feature photographs, text excerpts, song selections, and my conversations with the artist.
+Our work was featured in Dazed Magazine and is part of the Printed Matter Inc. catalogue in New York.